-The mock trial program is designed to teach students the principles of trial advocacy as they apply skills of debate, speech and critical thinking during a fictitious courtroom proceeding, with students playing the roles of prosecutor, defense attorney and witness.
+The mock trial program, sponsored by the Oklahoma Bar Foundation and the Oklahoma Bar Association is designed to teach students the principles of trial advocacy as they apply skills of debate, speech and critical thinking during a fictitious courtroom proceeding, with students playing the roles of prosecutor, defense attorney and witness.

 The judges evaluated the students based on their familiarity of the case and the formulation of their arguments.
 Students received points for each phase of the trial, opening, direct and cross examination, closing argument and how well their witnesses responded.

-The Mock Trial Program is sponsored and funded by the Oklahoma Bar Association Young Lawyers Division and the Oklahoma Bar Foundation.
-The foundation provides annual funding for programs that provide legal assistance, education and protection for vulnerable citizens.
-Its mission is to promote justice, fund crucial legal services and advance public awareness of the law.
-The 17,500-member OBA, headquartered in Oklahoma City, was created by the Oklahoma Supreme Court to advance the administration of justice and to foster and maintain learning, integrity, competence, public service and high standards of conduct among Oklahoma’s legal community.
+The OBF bestows annual grants that provide free legal assistance for the poor and elderly, safe haven for the abused, protection and legal assistance for children, public law-related education programs including those for school children and other activities that improve the quality of justice for all Oklahomans.
+The 18,000-member OBA, headquartered in Oklahoma City, was created by the Oklahoma Supreme Court to advance the administration of justice and to foster and maintain learning, integrity, competence, public service and high standards of conduct among Oklahoma’s legal community.